nestlir/nestlir/README.md

 ## 🌟 About Me

 I transitioned into software development out of a deep passion for creating meaningful, functional, and beautiful digital experiences.
-My background in [укажи, если есть релевантный опыт — например, дизайн, математика, лингвистика, аналитика и т.д.] помогает мне быстро находить решения и выстраивать системное мышление в разработке.

 My focus is on frontend development — I enjoy turning complex logic into clean, maintainable interfaces.
 I'm constantly exploring modern UI engineering practices and care deeply about performance, accessibility, and scalability.
 My career goal is to grow into a product-oriented developer who contributes not just code, but thoughtful solutions and ideas to real-world challenges.